 The Kershaw County Reading Council (KCRC) recently held its annual Reading Teacher of the Year banquet at Pine Tree Hill Elementary School.
 Each school in the district had the opportunity to nominate a Reading Teacher of the Year who created portfolios and displays to be critiqued by an external judge.

-The Kershaw County School District will hold half days for students May 26 and 27, the final two days of student attendance for this school year.
-Students in developmentally delayed and 4-year-old kindergarten classes will not attend.
-SEAGUL classes will not be held.
+The Kershaw County School District will have a half day for students Dec.
+16, the last day of student attendance before the holiday break.
+Staff will work a regular schedule.
+Students in 3-and 4-year-old developmentally delayed and 4-year-old kindergarten classes will not attend.

 First quarter elementary discipline reports show that referrals from classrooms and buses to school offices have dropped nearly 15 percent from this time last school year.
 Kershaw County School District (KCSD) officials attribute much of this success to the districtwide implementation of PBIS -- Positive Behavioral Interventions and Supports.